 by Deborah Miller

 Mother’s Day is bittersweet.
 For all intents and purposes, I’ve already lost my Mom.
 She is 5 years into dementia and no longer remembers who I am.
 She imagines she loves me.
 She even says so sometimes, just like she tells everyone she encounters from staff to stranger.
 She used to hug me back.
-Now she stands limply in front of me with her arms dangling by her side, this passive yielding a far cry better than the years of combative suspicion.
+Now she stands limply in front of me with her arms dangling by her side, this passive yielding heart-wrenching, yet a far cry better than the onset years.

 Only three things make her smile now.
 Food, singing, and little children, though not at the same time.
 Eating makes her happy and content, especially potatoes, either mashed or baked sweet potatoes.
 I’m told it’s because they are soft and easy to swallow, but I’d rather believe her love of sweet potatoes is a hold-over from the year she was named the Yadkinville Sweet Potato Queen.